match22lab/Wordle-Solver/README.md

 # Interactive Wordle Solver

 This repository contains an interactive Wordle helper written in Python.
 The solver assists you in finding the best guess by filtering a list of candidate words based on feedback from Wordle.
 It uses a simple, naive approach to score potential guesses by simulating the worst-case scenario for each guess.
+The attached list is a list of German words but can be replaced by any other file named wordlist.txt

 ## Features